create-vitepress-app/create-vitepress-app.github.io/src/docs/options/index.md

 Create-vitepress-app has two options of available languages, Typescript and Javascript, however these options do not affect your actual markdown code and only affect the following:

 - Config - Determines file extension of `src/.vitepress/config.ts`
-- Component - Determines the `lang` attribute on the script block in the included Vue component.

 ## Difference